Isospectral Graph Transformations, Spectral Equivalence, and Global Stability of Dynamical Networks: Introduction

+\begin{theorem1} If $G$ is a graph with vertex set $V$ then it is possible to sequentially reduce $G$ to a graph on any nonempty subset $\mathcal{V}\subseteq V$ of its original vertex set.
+Moreover, the resulting graph does not depend on the number or sequence of intermediate reductions but only on the choice of the set $\mathcal{V}$. \end{theorem1}

+Because it is possible to uniquely reduce a graph over a subset of its vertices, isospectral graph reductions can be used to induce new equivalence relations on the set of all graphs.

+\begin{theorem2} Suppose we have a rule $\tau$ that selects a \textit{unique} subset of vertices $\tau(G)\subseteq V$ for any graph $G$.
+Then the rule $\tau$ induces an equivalence relation (spectral equivalence) on the set of all graphs (or all networks considered as graphs).
+Namely, two graphs (networks) are spectrally equivalent if they can be isospectrally reduced to the same graph (network). \end{theorem2}

+Observe that in order to induce an equivalence relation we need a rule that selects a \textit{unique} subset of the vertices of a network.
+For instance, the rule ``choose any vertex'' does not work.
+Given this restriction, an expert in biology, sociology, etc. must determine appropriate vertex sets or rules over which to reduce e.g. minimal (maximal) degree, minimal (maximal) clustering coefficient, etc. Once this is done our procedure can then be used to reduce the network(s).
+However, the rule must be chosen by an expert in a corresponding applied field.

+Importantly, if using a particular rule does or does not yield insight into a particular network (or set of networks) it is possible to try another rule.
+In this regard, our procedure provides a working tool for scientists, engineers, and others for the analysis of their respective networks.
+However, determining the correct rule to use requires an experts knowledge of his/her own field.

-In the study of Complex Networks, there is a need to find ways of reducing complexity while maintaining some important network characteristic(s).
-This amounts to course graining or finding the right scale at which to view the network.
-Isospectral network transformations, specifically reductions, serve this need by allowing one to view a network as smaller network with essentially the same spectrum.
-Finding the right scale here then amounts to finding the right structural set over which to reduce the network.
+Network reductions themselves are motivated by the need to find ways of reducing a network's complexity while simultaneously maintaining some important network characteristic(s).
+This amounts to coarse graining or finding the right scale at which to view the network.
+Isospectral network transformations, specifically reductions, serve this need by allowing one to view a network as a smaller network with essentially the same spectrum.
+Finding the right scale here then amounts to finding the right structural set or rule over which to reduce the network, which is the job of the expert.

+We note that by allowing the edge weights of the graphs to be functions it may appear that our procedure is trading the complexity of the graph's structure for complex edge weights.
+In fact, it is often possible to isospectrally transform a graph in a way that does not change edge weights of the graph or preserves the type of edge weights a graph has e.g. positive integers, real numbers, etc. (See theorems \ref{theorem-2} and \ref{theoremunital}.)

+Moreover, it is worth noting that one can reduce the \textit{line graph} (often called an \textit{edge graph}) $L(G)$ of a graph $G$.
+As the line graph of $L(G)$ is formed by associating a vertex with each edge of $G$ then reducing over a structural set of $L(G)$ amounts to reducing $G$ over a particular edge set.
+From this point of view, isospectral graph reductions can be done either over vertex sets or edge sets.

-Of primary interest is the fact that isospectral network transformations suggest other useful transformations on interacting dynamical systems i.e. dynamical networks.
+Of primary interest is the fact that isospectral graph transformations suggest other useful transformations on interacting dynamical systems i.e. dynamical networks.
 An important example in this paper is a \textit{dynamical network expansion} in which a dynamical network is modified in a way that preserves its dynamics but alters its associated graph structure.